-More women with technology qualifications would affect employment rates, economic growth, and fulfill the demand for skills needed by companies that is currently outpacing supply.
+More women with STEM qualifications, particularly those from disadvantaged and underrepresented communities, would affect employment rates, economic growth, and fulfill the demand for skills needed by companies that is currently outpacing supply.

 Yet teens often struggle to imagine what life might be like after university–at the very time they are making third level qualification choices.

-Teen-turnships provide teen girls an opportunity to experience what a career in technology could be.
+Teen-Turn provides girls the opportunity to experience what a career in STEM could be.

 While corporate social responsibility is now more of a priority for organizations, competitive advantage need not be divorced from engagement plans if the strategy includes a social value proposition that provides a return on the investment.

-Teen-Turnships are ethical, commercial and tactical in that they aim to contribute to a talent pool from which companies can hire.
+Teen-Turn’s approach is ethical and tactical in that we aim to contribute to a talent pool from which companies can hire.

-Companies contributing to Teen-Turn activities participate in a program that will generate future hires who are skilled and representative of the population as a whole by influencing third level qualification choices by women.
+Companies contributing to Teen-Turn activities participate in a program that will generate future hires who are skilled and representative of the population as a whole by influencing third level qualification choices by young women from diverse backgrounds.

 Investment in workplace diversity is good economic sense and socially responsible, with variety of skills, creativity in multiple viewpoints, and breadth of service proven advantages.